-In addition, the higher the maximum marginal federal personal income tax rate, TAXRATE, the greater the demand for tax-exempt bonds among those in the maximum marginal personal income tax bracket per se and the lower their demand for thirty-year Treasuries, as these higher income investors (who constitute roughly 15 percent of the total demand for municipals) substitute tax-exempt bonds for taxable ones in their portfolios, ceteris paribus.
-With this resulting lower demand for thirty-year Treasuries, the price of these bonds will decrease and therefore the higher the ex post real interest rate yield on these bonds will be, ceteris paribus.
+In addition, the higher the maximum marginal federal personal income tax rate, TAXRATE, the greater the demand for tax-exempt bonds among those in the maximum marginal personal income tax bracket per se and the lower their demand for thirty-year Treasuries, as these higher income investors (who constitute roughly 15 percent of the total demand for municipals) substitute tax-exempt bonds for taxable ones in their portfolios, ceteris paribus.3 With this resulting lower demand for thirty-year Treasuries, the price of these bonds will decrease and therefore the higher the ex post real interest rate yield on these bonds will be, ceteris paribus.
 Finally, the greater the percentage growth rate of real GDP, the greater the extent to which the market expects higher interest rates and hence, especially for longer-term bonds, the greater the degree of anticipated interest-rate risk that is associated with longer-term bonds (Madura, 2008, p.
 186; Cicchetti, 2006, p.
 620).
-Hence, the greater the growth rate of real GDP, the lower the demand for thirty-year Treasury bonds and hence the lower the price of and the higher the ex post real interest rate yield on thirty-year Treasury bonds, ceteris paribus.
+Hence, the greater the growth rate of real GDP, the lower the degree of anticipate interest rate yield on thirty-year Treasury bonds and hence the lower the price of and the higher the ex post real interest rates.